arduino/help-center-content/content/Arduino Cloud/General Cloud/Supported-Wi-Fi-bands.md

 ---
-title: "Supported Wi-Fi bands"
+title: "Supported Wi-Fi bands for Arduino devices"
 id: 14144656051740
 ---

-## Use 2.4 GHz Band for IoT Devices

 Arduino boards and most IoT devices can only be used with 2.4 GHz band networks.
 The 2.4 GHz band offers better range and signal strength through obstacles compared to 5 GHz.

-## How to Check if Your Network is 2.4 GHz
+## How to check if your network is 2.4 GHz

-Follow these steps to identify the frequency band of your Wi-Fi.
+Follow these steps to identify the frequency band of your Wi-Fi network.

 **Windows:**